Energy and Energy Transition

 Arnold & Porter's global Energy practice represents the full spectrum of energy participants and industry leaders at the forefront of innovation, guiding our clients in their transition to more diverse forms of energy and in their investment in the technologies of the future.
 Our clients are engaged in all facets of the energy sector, including oil and gas, electricity, renewables, and developments in hydrogen and carbon capture, utilization, and storage technologies (CCUS).

-With offices located in key energy hubs throughout the United States and abroad, our multidisciplinary team, many of whom are former senior government officials, assists clients with navigating complex market forces and geopolitical issues.
-As the industry evolves, our experience with the product life cycle—from exploration and production, transportation, generation, and transmission to consumption and renewal to technological innovations—grows as well, allowing us to advise our clients on complex regulatory issues, high-profile transactions, and high-stakes litigation.
+With offices located in key energy hubs throughout the United States and abroad, our multidisciplinary team, many of whom are former senior government officials, assist clients with navigating complex market forces and geopolitical issues.
+As the industry evolves, our experience with the product life cycle — from exploration and production, transportation, generation, and transmission to consumption and renewal to technological innovations — grows as well, allowing us to advise our clients on complex regulatory issues, high-profile transactions, and high-stakes litigation.

 » Read Environmental Edge, our blog for insights on environmental and climate change policy and law.